enhance-dev/enhance.dev/app/docs/md/learn/practices/env-vars.md

 ## Local Dev Environment Variable Tutorial

-In this walkthrough we will setup environment variables, and display them on an example debug page.
+In this walkthrough we will set up environment variables, and display them on an example debug page.
 Please note, a `.env` file *should not* be checked-in to revision control because it will often contain sensitive information.
 Environment variables normally should never be leaked, or displayed to the end web consumer: this is an example to help demonstrate the lifecycle.

 ### 1. Create a `.env` file